 and

-(b) is in accordance with a licence issued under section 16(1)(f) of the Act.
+(b) is in accordance with a licence issued under section 16H of the Act.

 (2b) In this regulation a reference to ammunition for a firearm that is prohibited does not include ammunition that is also suitable for a firearm that is not prohibited.

-(3) Any firearm or ammunition the subject of an offence against this regulation shall be forfeited to the Crown.
+(3) Any firearm, major firearm part, sound suppressor or ammunition the subject of an offence against this regulation is forfeited to the Crown.

 Table of prohibited firearms and ammunition